- Hereditary Diffuse Gastric Cancer (HDGC) is caused by inherited mutations in the E-cadherin gene (CDH1).

 HDGC in New Zealand

-- There are about 450 known HDGC families worldwide, with new families being identified each week.
+- There are over 500 known HDGC families worldwide, with new families being identified each week.

 - There are approximately 25 known HDGC families in New Zealand.